 MODE param_name param_type(param_size)

 param_nameis the name of the parameter.
-The parameter name must follow the naming rules of the column name in MySQL.
+The name of parameter must follow the naming rules of the column name in MySQL.

 - Followed the parameter name is its data type and size.
 Like a variable, the data type of the parameter can by any MySQL data type.